apache/nuttx/libc/README.txt

 Information about functions available in the NuttX C library information is maintained in a database.
-That "database" is implemented as a simple comma- separated-value file, lib.csv.
+That "database" is implemented as a simple comma- separated-value file, libc.csv.
 Most spreadsheets programs will accept this format and can be used to maintain the library database.

 This library database will (eventually) be used to generate symbol library